The District offers three Middle School Choice Program options.

 - Connecting to community- Students work in self-directed groups fostering collaborative learning and positive social interactions.
 Students develop their skills as collaborators, facilitators, and leaders, with an emphasis on social justice and global citizenship.
 Students have opportunities to present learning publicly in community settings.

-The Mandarin Bridge Program at Jordan Middle School is a three-year program that bridges the Mandarin Immersion Program at Ohlone Elementary with the advanced Mandarin language classes offered at the high school level.
+The Mandarin Bridge Program at Greene Middle School is a three-year program that bridges the Mandarin Immersion Program at Ohlone Elementary with the advanced Mandarin language classes offered at the high school level.
 The classes focus on the four elements of language acquisition: speaking, writing, reading, and listening.
 This program is taught primarily in the target language with the understanding that students have various levels of fluency and proficiency levels in reading, writing and listening.
 Students are exposed to culture, literature, and language structures needed to be successful in high-academic Mandarin level classes.

 Note: Students are eligible to enroll in this program if they have successfully completed the elementary Mandarin Immersion program at Ohlone or, if space is available, they can demonstrate grade level bilingual fluency in Mandarin through an assessment process.

-The Spanish Bridge Program at Jordan Middle School is a three-year program that bridges the Spanish Immersion Program at Escondido Elementary with the advanced Spanish language classes offered at the high school level.
+The Spanish Bridge Program at Greene Middle School is a three-year program that bridges the Spanish Immersion Program at Escondido Elementary with the advanced Spanish language classes offered at the high school level.
 The classes focus on the four elements of language acquisition: speaking, writing, reading, and listening.
 This program is taught primarily in the target language with the understanding that students have various levels of fluency and proficiency levels in reading, writing and listening.
 Students are exposed to culture, literature, and language structures needed to be successful in high-academic Spanish level classes.

 Note: Students are eligible to enroll in this program if they have successfully completed the elementary Spanish Immersion program at Escondido or, if space is available, they can demonstrate grade level bilingual fluency in Spanish through an assessment process.